SSH Commands Reference

 ssh -D 1080 [email protected]

-Creates a SOCKS proxy on port 1080.
-Configure your browser to use localhost:1080 as SOCKS proxy.
+Creates a SOCKS5 proxy on local port 1080.
+Configure your browser or application to use localhost:1080 as a SOCKS proxy.

 ssh -f -N -L 8080:localhost:80 [email protected]